lixiny/CPF/README.md

 # Contact Potential Field

-This repo contains mode, demo, and test codes of our paper:
+This repo contains model, demo, and test codes of our paper:
 [CPF: Learning a **C**ontact **P**otential **F**ield to Model the Hand-object Interaction](https://arxiv.org/abs/2012.00924)

 <div align="center">